top of page

 * Facility is not overpopulated CRUCIAL for health and well being.
 Overcrowding leads to stress.
 Stress often leads to disease.
 Overpopulated Catteries will usually not be able to pass TICA Cattery of Excellence with a good rating, unless cats are hidden during an inspection.

-*Breeder lets you see their facility by appointment (or during pick-up of our kitten) DESIRABLE but please take into consideration that some breeders will not let you visit, in order to protect their Cattery from viruses and diseases.
+*Breeder lets you see their facility by appointment (or during pick-up of our kitten) DESIRABLE but please take into consideration that some breeders will not let you visit, in order to protect their Cattery from diseases.

 * Facility is Veterinary inspected DESIRABLE.
 Definitely!
 Why not?